Equine Acupuncture Referrals

 Examination & Treatment

-What will the examination entail?
+What will the examination include?

 Where appropriate: